 - Don’t eat (or drink) anything new on race morning.
 If you rarely have coffee, don’t start now just because you think you didn’t sleep well and you need the caffeine.

 - Practice your morning routine during training.
 What steps, and in what order, do you want to take care of business on race morning?
-Your stress levels can be greatly decreased on marathon morning when your morning routine is on auto-pilot.
+Your stress levels can be greatly on auto-pilot.

 Leaving The House

 By the time you return, you’ll have finished a marathon!